 Now, because this is an excellent resource all about chocolate bombs, and because you’re definitely going to want to keep up with this recipe for the Cookies and Cream Hot Cocoa Bombs, be sure to pin it to your favorite holiday recipes board on Pinterest so you can find it again fast!

-Fast and fun to make this easy Cookies and Cream Hot Cocoa Bomb Recipe is a great treat!
+Fast and easy to make this fun Cookies and Cream Hot Cocoa Bomb Recipe makes a yummy cup of hot chocolate in a cute container!

 - 1 cup Mini Marshmallows

-- In separate microwave-safe bowls, heat the brown, red, and yellow chocolate until completely melted and smooth.
+- In a microwave-safe bowl, heat the white chocolate and black chocolate in separate bowls until completely melted and smooth.

-- Fill each of the chocolate shot glasses with 1 tbsp of hot cocoa mix and finish filling with mini marshmallows.
+- Fill the white chocolate cups with 1 tbsp of white hot cocoa mix and 5-10 mini marshmallows.